carlfranklin/AppStateAuto/README.md

-# Managing Application State in .NET 8 Blazor Web Apps
+# Managing Application State in .NET 8/9 Blazor Web Apps

-> This repo shows how to manage application state in a .NET 8 Blazor Web App using Interactive Auto RenderMode.
+> This repo shows how to manage application state in a .NET 8 or .NET 9 Blazor Web App using Interactive Auto RenderMode.
 >
 > See these other repos for demos using the other two render modes:
 >